BDO 9-Dart Club: Tournaments

 ^{1}Wasn't on the original list of qualifying tournaments as the event was announced towards end of 2013.

 ^{2}Wasn't on the original list of qualifying tournaments, only included after Gary Stone achieved a nine-dart finish at the Scottish Masters in June 2013.

 ^{3 and 4}Weren't on the original list of qualifying tournaments, but both the EDO England Open and the EDO England Matchplay were later added to the list.

 Inductees

-The first player to be inaugurated into the Winmau BDO 9-Dart Club was John Walton that January.
-He became the first and so far only player to achieve a nine-dart finish at the Winmau World Masters in 2007.
-Glen Durrant and Claire Stainsby became the first mixed pairs team inaugurated into the Winmau BDO 9-Dart Club after making history by achieving the first ever nine-dart finish in mixed pairs competition at the BDO International Open in 2013.
+The first player to be inaugurated into the BDO 9-Dart Club was John Walton that January.
+He became the first player to achieve a nine-dart finish at the World Masters in 2007.
+Glen Durrant and Claire Stainsby became the first mixed pairs team inaugurated into the BDO 9-Dart Club after making history by achieving the first ever nine-dart finish in mixed pairs competition at the BDO International Open in 2013.

 Glen Durrant became the first member to be inaugurated twice in the same season after achieving a nine-dart finish at the EDO England Open in 2013 also.
-Only after Gary Stone achieved a nine-dart finish at the Scottish Masters in 2013 was the event added to the list of qualifying tournaments, with Gary Stone also being inaugurated into the Winmau BDO 9-Dart Club.
+Only after Gary Stone achieved a nine-dart finish at the Scottish Masters in 2013 was the event added to the list of qualifying tournaments, with Gary Stone also being inaugurated into the BDO 9-Dart Club.